Shopping Links

 Plot Synopsis

-Another Tenchi Muyo movie, another confusing addition to the scattershot mess that passes for continuity in the series.
-Due to being based on one of a series of novels which are in turn an "unofficial" continuation of the OAVs, unlike the first and third movies, this one seems to be related to the OAV series although Kiyone is here.
+Another Tenchi Muyo movie, another confusing addition to the scattershot mess that passes for continuity in the franchise.
+Due to being based on one of a series of novels which are in turn an "unofficial" continuation of the OAVs--and unlike the first and third movies--it's essentially in the OAV continuity plus Kiyone.

-The acting is up to par with the rest of the series in both the sub and dub, with the two mentionables being some unusually strong emotional scenes with Ryoko (acted well in both languages, but particularly so in the Japanese), and Mayuka.
+The acting is up to par with the rest of the series in both the sub and dub, with the full cast of course reprising their usual roles.
+The two bits worth mentioning are some unusually strong emotional scenes with Ryoko (acted well in both languages, but particularly so in Japanese), and Mayuka.
 In both languages, she sounds as sweet and naive as she looks, and you just can't help but like her.

 The background music is a little above average for the series; it's slightly synthesized and not memorable, but there are a couple of good creepy tunes including one choral piece.
 The end theme is rather pretty.

 To sum up: For Tenchi fans, this should be an enjoyable trip, with a little more drama than usual.
 You might see a little more of the newcomer Mayuka and less of your old friends than you'd like, but more likely you'll be left eager to see more of her and nowhere to get any.
-However, if you don't know Tenchi, don't start here.
+If, on the other hand, you don't know Tenchi, don't start here.

 Related Recommendations

-Of course, if you're a Tenchi fan, you'll like this.
-The storyline sort of follows the OAV series; I don't remember any mention of the elder Masaki's heritage in the TV series, and it plays a prevalent role here.
-It doesn't relate in any way to the first movie, so you needn't worry about seeing one or the other first.
+Of course, if you're a Tenchi fan, you'll like this, particularly if you're attached to the OAV continuity.
+It doesn't relate in any way to the first (or third) movie, so you needn't worry about seeing one or the other first.

 US DVD Review

-The DVD originally came packaged early Pioneer-style, with a CD-type Jewel case in a DVD case size cardboard slipcase; it's since been re-released in a "Signature Series" edition.
+The original DVD release came packaged early-Pioneer-style, with a CD-type Jewel case in a DVD case size cardboard slipcase; it's since been re-released in a "Signature Series" edition.
 The disc includes the English and Japanese soundtracks in Dolby 5.1, English subtitles, Japanese subtitles, and English captions.
-The video is letterboxed (not anamorphic) widescreen.
+The video is, disappointingly, letterboxed (not anamorphic) widescreen.

-On top of all that, there is even a separate angle track included in the movie itself that periodically displays production illustrations from the movie.
-That feature, though interesting, was kind of a bust (at least on my player)--on the tracks that had sketches, you got a lot of black screen (with sound) and a sketch here and there for a few seconds.
+On top of all that, there's even a separate angle track included in the movie itself that periodically displays production illustrations from the movie.
+That feature, though interesting, was kind of a bust (at least on my player)--on the tracks that have sketches, I got a lot of black screen (with sound) and a sketch here and there for a few seconds.
 I'd have rather just had that included in the menu, but if you're interested in checking them out, I've listed the times below.
 On a more successful note, the alternate angle track also includes the original credits, which I highly approve of.

 In all, this is one heck of a DVD--this disc defines the term extra features, and will remind you why you bought a DVD player in the first place.
 If you're a Tenchi fan, you're definitely going to want to play around with this one.